SecureApiGateway/secure-api-gateway-ci/README.md

 The main improvement for this way of structuring our workflows, is that if a change is needed to go to a newer version of Java for example, instead of checking out each individual component repository which uses java, making the change, creating a PR, getting the PR approved, and finally merging, we can create one PR with in the CI repo, with one PR.

-We are also getting the additional security of requiring PRs to be reviewed before a change like this is able to be made, if github variables|secrets were used for this, then there wouldn't be anything stopping someone changing the value of the variable, if they had the required permissions.
+We are also getting the additional security of requiring PRs to be reviewed before a change like this is merged, if GitHub variables|secrets were used for this, then there wouldn't be anything stopping someone changing the value of the variable, if they had the required permissions.